Opthimo/C-Control-codes-in-printf/README.md

 ## 3) Questions

 1. Which escape sequences did not work on your machine?
 Which ones did?

+Linux: \r and \n works

 2. How can you use `\r` (carriage return) to overwrite a line in the terminal?

+\r jumps to the first place of the actual line.

 3. What is the difference between `\n` (line feed) and `\r` (carriage return), and how does their behavior differ across operating systems?

+\n jumps to the next line, \r sets the curor to the first place.
+Some Terminals need both

 4. How do ANSI escape codes extend the functionality of basic control sequences?

+You can skip line, uses tabs, delete characters,etc.

 ## 4) Advice